Sebas3245/Sebas3245/README.md

 experience includes leading projects using clean architecture and best development practices.

-- </> I currently focus on Javascript, Typescript, React, React Native and NextJS.
+- </> I currently focus on Javascript, Typescript, React, ViteJS, NextJS and React Native.

 - 💬 Ask me about **javascript** and **typescript**